GOL TV

-GOL TV is an American TV sports channel dedicated to soccer owned by GOLTV Inc., based in Coral Gables, Florida.
-The network broadcasts Liga 1 and Campeonato Uruguay matches.
+GOL TV was an American TV sports channel dedicated to soccer owned by GOLTV Inc., based in Coral Gables, Florida.
+The network broadcast Liga 1 and Campeonato Uruguay matches.

-The network was among the first to start a trend of bilingual broadcasting among networks to serve both English language and Spanish language customers, a strategy since emulated by competitor beIN Sports with their English and Spanish networks and BabyFirst TV.
-GOL TV maintains one main feed with both English and Spanish language audio and bilingual promotional advertising (though paid programming can vary between English and Spanish and is not cross-translated).
-Some providers offer the two feeds as separate channels, while others present it as one channel with language selection handled by the viewer at the set-top box through the provider's secondary audio program (SAP) feature.
+The network was among the first to start a trend of bilingual broadcasting among networks to serve both English language and Spanish language customers, a strategy since emulated by competitor beIN Sports with their English and Spanish networks.
+GOL TV maintained one main feed with both English and Spanish language audio and bilingual promotional advertising (though paid programming can vary between English and Spanish and is not cross-translated).

 Ownership

 GOL TV is a corporation of Florida, in the United States.
 As of 2012, Enzo Francescoli was its CEO and managing director.

-Carriage

-As of January 10, 2024, GOL TV is no longer on Spectrum, and is available on Spanish language packages on DirecTV and AT&T U-verse.
-As of October 1, 2018, GOL TV is no longer included in Verizon Fios' channel line-up.
+History

+In early 2004, the channel was available in 5.1 million households; Tenfield expected the number to rise to 8 million by the end of the year.

+On October 1, 2018, Verizon FiOS removed the channel from the line-up.
 Cox removed it from the lineup on April 1, 2019.

+On January 10, 2024, the channel was removed from Spectrum.
+The channel was shut down on December 31, 2025.